Skip to main content

 }

-3. Run composer update
+Step 3.
+Run composer install

-4. Include the autoloader
+Step 4.
+Include the namespaced autoloader

 // For a plugin or theme:

-include_once trailingslashit( dirname( __FILE__ ) ) . 'vendor-namespaced/autoload.php';
+require_once trailingslashit( dirname( __FILE__ ) ) . 'vendor-namespaced/autoload.php';